NVIDIA/spark-rapids-ml/python/README.md

 # Spark Rapids ML (Python)

-The PySpark API leverages the RAPIDS cuML python API to provide GPU-accelerated implementations of many common ML algorithms.
+This PySpark-compatible API leverages the RAPIDS cuML python API to provide GPU-accelerated implementations of many common ML algorithms.
 These implementations are adapted to use PySpark for distributed training and inference.

 ## Installation